Canadian government rejects virus shots in US border tunnel

-DETROIT (AP) — The Canadian government has rejected a creative plan to have Ontario residents line up inside a U.S. border tunnel to get COVID-19 vaccinations, a mayor said.
+DETROIT (AP) — The Canadian government has rejected a creative plan to have Ontario residents line up inside a U.S. border tunnel to tap into a surplus of COVID-19 vaccine held by Michigan, a mayor said.

 A white stripe was painted inside the Detroit-Windsor Tunnel in the Detroit River.
 Windsor Mayor Drew Dilkens proposed that Canadians would stand along the border while health care workers jab them.